-The spectral behavior for diffuse foregrounds is of great interest.
-The spectrum for synchrotron radiation follows the energy distribution for high-energy electrons, which is not a pure power law.
-The highest energy electrons lose energy more quickly and thus are reduced in regions where they have not been replenished.
-Such energy loss shows up as a gradual steepening $(d\beta/d\nu < 0)$ in the power law index by about 0.5 at frequencies above 10-100 MHz.
-Further, while the overall index as extrapolated from lower frequencies is $\beta \approx -2.7$ (Reich & Reich 1988; Lawson et al. 1987; Reich et al. 2004), higher frequencies may preferentially sample more energetic electron populations and thus have a flatter index $(\beta \approx -2.5)$ (Bennett et al. 2003).
+frequencies above 10-100 MHz.
+Further, while the overall index as extrapolated from lower frequencies is $\beta \approx -2.7$ (Reich & Reich 1988; Lawson et al. 1987; Reich et al. 2004), higher frequencies may preferentially sample more energetic electron populations and thus have a flatter index ($\beta \approx -2.5$; Bennett et al. 2003).
 Observations of both discrete sources (Green 1988; Green & Scheuer 1992) and external galaxies (Hummel et al. 1991) show a wide variety of synchrotron behavior.
 Free-free emission also does not follow a strict power law, but the physics is well understood and the variation of the power-law index over WMAP's bands is so small that it can be neglected.
-Finally, the Rayleigh-Jeans tail for vibrational dust emission (i.e. below~100 GHz) has never before been accurately measured and the relevant material properties of the dust grains themselves are not fully understood (Agladze et al. 1994; Meny et al. 2007).
+Finally, the Rayleigh-Jeans tail for vibrational dust emission (i.e., below \sim 100 GHz) has never before been accurately measured and the relevant material properties of the dust grains themselves are not fully understood (Agladze et al. 1994; Meny et al. 2007).

 The main focus in this work is on foreground emission.
 Section 2 describes updates to masks and foreground-fitting procedures used in previous WMAP analyses (Bennett et al. 2003; Hinshaw et al. 2007).
-A new method to explicitly marginalize over foregrounds for the low multipole analysis is described in a companion paper (Dunkley et al. 2008).
-A new fitting process is described in Section 3, which has the following features:
+A new method to explicitly marginalize over foregrounds for the low multipole analysis is described in a companion paper (Dunkley et al. 2009).
+A new fitting process is described in Section 3, which has the following features.

-- The fitting is entirely in real-space with no spherical harmonic decomposition for any component. - The spectral indices of the synchrotron and dust emission are not generally assumed to be constant and are allowed to vary down to the scale of the fit (approximately one square degree). - The fit includes the CMB and automatically generates the full likelihood (including covariance) for all foreground parameters.

-• The polarization data are included and fit simultaneously with the total intensity data.
+- 1. The fitting is entirely in real space with no spherical harmonic decomposition for any component. - 2.
+The spectral indices of the synchrotron and dust emission are not generally assumed to be constant and are allowed to vary down to the scale of the fit (approximately 1 deg^2). - 3.
+The fit includes the CMB and automatically generates the full likelihood (including covariance) for all foreground parameters. - 4.
+The polarization data are included and fitted simultaneously with the total intensity data.

-This is similar to the technique of Eriksen et al. (2007), however we fit the CMB in pixel-space, use less smoothing on the maps, and attempt to obtain more information about individual foregrounds.
+This is similar to the technique of Eriksen et al. (2008); however, we fit the CMB in pixel space, use less smoothing on the maps, and attempt to obtain more information about individual foregrounds.

 The results of the fit are described in Section 4.
-While the fitting technique used here delivers a CMB map with error-bars, the map itself has not proved to be any better for cosmological analysis and so far has been used only as a check.
+While the fitting technique used here delivers a CMB map with error bars, the map itself has not proved to be any better for cosmological analysis and so far has been used only as a check.
 Implications of the fit are discussed in Section 5.
 WMAP's cosmological results do not depend on the fitting process used here.